-So our reasons for treating distinguishable present and future selves as one and the same self appear on closer scrutiny to be rather ad hoc.
-In general, anytime a claim is made that two or more discriminable objects are “essentially the same,” there is always a tacit “for the purpose of interest” clause hiding in the background.
-When any defender of a knavish or otherwise egoistic conception of practical rationality makes this sort of claim, he is obligated to make his purpose explicit.
-If that purpose is merely the defense of an egoistic conception of practical rationality, then he is arguing in a circle.
+So, our reasons for treating distinguishable present and future selves as one and the same self appear on closer scrutiny to be rather ad hoc.
+In general, anytime a claim is made that two or more discriminable objects are “essentially the same,” there is always a tacit “for the purpose of interest” clause hiding somewhere in the background.
+When any defender of a knavish or otherwise egoistic conception of practical rationality makes this sort of claim, he is obligated to make said purpose explicit.
+If the purpose turns out to merely be the defense of an egoistic conception of practical rationality, then he is arguing in a circle.
 If it is some other purpose, then he must demonstrate its importance and relevance.
 It will not do to have the proper beneficiaries of something as central to human life as practical rationality determined by nothing more than expedient convention.

 This is all getting rather abstract.
 Let’s see if we can’t clarify our intuitions with another thought experiment:

 Suppose that at some point in the near future, in order to keep pace with technological change, it becomes necessary to take drugs that return our brains to a state of child-like hyper-plasticity.
 As a consequence of this constant dramatic neurological change, however, we are completely unable to recall any experiences from more than five years into our pasts.
 Would this fact change anything about the rationality of acting in the interests of any possible future selves five or more years out?
-Would our present selves in such a world be rationally justified in, say, taking up smoking, providing the health consequences wouldn’t begin to manifest for at least five years?
+Would our present selves in such a world be rationally justified in taking up unhealthy habits, providing the consequences wouldn’t begin to manifest for at least five years?

-When I imaginatively place myself into this situation, I find I’m no more willing to discount such phenomenally distant future selves than to discount future selves capable of recalling my present self.
-After all, it still seems as though a young child ought not to eat paint chips, even if doing so will only impact an adult in which no phenomenal trace of that child will remain.
+When I imaginatively place myself into this situation, I find I’m no more willing to discount such phenomenally isolated future selves than to discount future selves still capable of recalling (parts of) my present self.
+It seems to me that a young child ought not to eat paint chips, even if doing so will only impact an adult in which no phenomenal trace of that child may remain.
 Similarly, it seems an anterograde amnesiac would be behaving no less irrationally than a neurotypical individual in willingly acting against the interests of her future selves.
 A present self’s obligations to future selves, then, don’t seem to depend on the capacity of the latter to remember it.

 It’s interesting to compare our intuitions here with those concerning the mad scientist brain swap case.
 In that example, it was presumably rational to prefer the continuance of the present conscious self (even if in another body) to its replacement in the same body with a wholly different conscious self.
 But that replacement entailed a very sudden change in the neural substrate of conscious experience.
 What if we could effect the same replacement without any detectable disruption of moment-to-moment phenomenal continuity?

-Consider, then, the following variation: Instead of reconfiguring your and Patient B’s brains all at once, the scientist instead fills your skulls with nanomachines that will gradually, over the course of five years, reshape your brain into that of pre-op Patient B and vice-versa.
+Consider, then, the following variation: Instead of reconfiguring your and Pat’s brains all at once, the scientist instead fills your skulls with nanomachines that will gradually, over the course of five years, reshape your brain into that of pre-op Pat and vice-versa.
 At the end of this process, of necessity, all memory of the intervening five years will have been lost.
 Again, you are asked to choose at the outset which body to have revived.

-What is brought out by this thought experiment and the considerations preceding it, I think, is a deep ambiguity in our default, egoistic notion of practical rationality: Is its proper function supposed to be (1) preserving the content of the self employing it or (2) preserving the phenomenal thread that joins one experienced moment to the next?
+What is brought out by this thought experiment and the considerations preceding it, I think, is a deep ambiguity in our default, fundamentally egoistic notion of practical rationality: Is its proper function supposed to be (1) preserving the mental content (memories, dispositions, etc.) of the self employing it or (2) preserving the phenomenal thread that joins one experienced moment to the next?

 Now, those of us who are not solipsists readily accept that other selves not connected to us by threads of phenomenal continuity have first-person experiences just as real and rich as any to which we’ve ever been subject.
 But this fact doesn’t tend to press itself upon us with the same immediacy as does the reality of our own consciousness—unless perhaps we’re engaged in detailed empathetic imagining.
-This discrepancy results in decision processes that by default favor possible future selves phenomenally connected to us (or to nearer future selves connected to us) over future selves that are phenomenally isolated from us—even, as we’ve seen, if those connected future selves are completely different from the present self.
+This discrepancy results in decision processes that by default favor possible future selves phenomenally connected to us (or to nearer future selves connected to us) over selves, future or present, that are phenomenally isolated from us—even, as we’ve seen, if those connected future selves are just as different from the present self as .

-Granted, we can’t be absolutely certain of the consciousness of others in the way we’re certain of our own consciousness, but most of us accept the existence of multiple phenomenal spotlights with little explicit doubt.
+Granted, we can’t be absolutely certain of the consciousness of others in the way we’re certain of our own, but most of us accept the existence of multiple phenomenal spotlights with little explicit doubt.
 And with good reason.
 I don’t, therefore, think this discrepancy in certainty can fully account for the degree of default favoritism we show toward phenomenally connected future selves.
-If I’m right, then that default favoritism is irrational.
+If I’m right, then that default favoritism is, pace the knave, fundamentally irrational.
 The egoistic conception of practical rationality is grounded ultimately in the same error as the lone spotlight metaphor.

-See, there are also plenty of uncertainties attending those future selves we aim to benefit by our actions.
+See, there are also plenty of uncertainties attending our actions toward those connected future selves.
 How long will my body be alive to permit such selves to absorb the good consequences I’ve tried to line up for them?
 Will those future selves really benefit in the ways I imagined them to benefit?
-Will they feel guilt over the actions I’ve taken to secure those presumed benefits?
+Might they feel guilt over some of the actions I’ve taken to secure those presumed benefits for them?
 These are nontrivial considerations, and the uncertainties they engender may easily dwarf the uncertainties concerning our fellows’ capacity for consciousness.
 The immediacy of our own moment-to-moment experience, however, can obscure this fact.
-The unique source of the uncertainty concerning the consciousness of others leads us to effectively overestimate the magnitude of that uncertainty.
-If we have no good reason to doubt that phenomenally disconnected future selves may be genuinely harmed (e.g., subject to some aversive experience) by some action we are contemplating, then we have no good reason to exclude this harm from our decision calculus.
+The unique source of the uncertainty concerning the consciousness of unconnected others leads us to effectively overestimate the magnitude of that uncertainty.
+If we have no good reason to doubt that phenomenally disconnected present or future selves may be genuinely harmed (e.g., subject to some aversive experience) by some action we are contemplating, then we have no good reason to exclude this harm from our decision calculus.

 Now a knave could, of course, simply be an out-and-out solipsist, but then his knavery can only be as rational as his arguments for solipsism are cogent (and such arguments would, again, have to be based on more than just his first-person phenomenal facts, since these facts are perfectly consistent with a multiple spotlight world).
 He is not entitled to a default presumption of “sensibility.”

 Another knavish response might be to accept all these uncertainties about benefiting future selves and conclude that the rational course is to simply always act in the interests of immediate future selves, for whom the uncertainty of benefit will be lowest.
-Anyone following such a strategy consistently will sooner or later come to ruin, though, and I submit that it’s a minimal constraint on any viable notion of practical rationality that it not drive its most dutiful adherents to extinction.
+Anyone following such a strategy consistently, though, is apt to come to ruin pretty quickly, and I submit that it’s a minimal constraint on any viable notion of practical rationality that it not extinguish itself by driving its most dutiful adherents promptly to their deaths.

 Out of all the above emerges a picture of practical rationality that has as its end not the promotion of valued experience for my future selves or your future selves, but the promotion of valued experience tout court.
 If this seems strange, realize that it’s no stranger than our picture of epistemic rationality, which has as its end not the realization of my truth or your truth, but the realization of truth tout court.
 Pace traditional economists and moral antirationalists, practical rationality is not a little daemon that lives in our heads and operates for its own exclusive benefit.
-Rather, it is, like epistemic rationality, a public repository of principles, norms, heuristics, and other tested tools that we borrow and wield, with greater or lesser facility, in attempt to realize certain valued states of the world.
-Not valued just by me or just by you.
+Rather, like epistemic rationality, it is a public repository of principles, norms, heuristics, and other tested tools that we borrow and wield, with greater or lesser facility, in attempt to realize certain valued states of the world.
+Not valued just by me or just by you or just by the knave.
 Valued tout court.

 To do this, we’ll need to talk about death.
-Now, there are two main ways of thinking about death using the spotlight metaphor.
-We can think of the spotlight being extinguished, and the whole universe thus going dark, at the point of death, or we can think of the spotlight becoming untethered and shunting over to someone else such that that person becomes the universe’s new looking glass, the new vessel in which it experiences itself.
-The extinguishing spotlight interpretation is, of course, the nakedly solipsistic take.
+Now, there are two main ways of thinking about death using the lone spotlight metaphor.
+We can think of the spotlight being extinguished and the whole universe thus going dark, leaving only zombies, or we can think of the spotlight becoming untethered and shunting over to someone else such that that person becomes the universe’s new looking glass, the new vessel in which it experiences itself.
+The extinguishing spotlight interpretation is, of course, rather nakedly solipsistic.
 Since we are interested in overcoming our instrumental biases toward solipsism, let’s take a closer look at the shifting spotlight interpretation.

-You could think of it, I suppose, as a kind of ontologically innocent reincarnation.
-One that involves no spatiotemporal transfer of immaterial souls or personality traits or memories but only of a subjective interiority.
-A what-it’s-like-to-be-ness.
-Accepting this possibility immediately prompts some further questions: Why and how does the spotlight move?
+You could think of it, I suppose, as a kind of ontologically innocent reincarnation, one that involves no spatiotemporal transfer of immaterial souls or personality traits or memories but only of a subjective interiority, a what-it’s-like-to-be-ness.
+Accepting this possibility immediately prompts those questions that so confounded me as a child: Why and how does the spotlight move?
 What factors determine whom it settles upon next?

 To better ground me in the moral reality of this situation, I have for the past year or so engaged myself in a rather strange and macabre hobby: About every other night, before falling asleep, I try to imagine, in as vivid detail as I can manage, what it’s like to suffer through various horrific ordeals.
 Ordeals like:

 Being consumed in flames.
 All my skin screaming at the top of its nerves.
-A Pendereckian chorus of unremitting pain.
+A Pendereckian chorus of unremitting agony.

 Drowning.
 Cold and desperate, knowing that the gulp for which my lungs are spasming will bring the end of all I’ve ever known and felt.
 Too panicked to search for final peace or think of loved ones.